-A high performing building is defined as energy efficient and one with consistent standards for thermal comfort and air quality.
+A high-performing building is energy-efficient and meets rigorous standards for lighting, ventilation, noise, thermal comfort, humidity, and indoor air quality (IAQ).
 Those standards can vary widely depending on the intended use of a built environment: a hospital operating room, a government office, or a classroom.

-Poor environments come with consequences and can lead to post-surgical infections, uncomfortable working conditions, or poor learning outcomes.
-That’s why we focus on creating environmental controls that support the specific use of the physical environment, be it a surgical suite, university laboratory or classroom space.
+Poor indoor environments lead to negative consequences including post-surgical infections, uncomfortable working conditions, or poor learning outcomes.
+That’s why we focus on creating environmental controls that support the specific use of the physical environment, be it a surgical suite, university laboratory, or classroom space.

 The good news is that environmental performance does not have to come at the expense of increased energy consumption.
-Our design goal is to combine energy efficiency and an environment guarantee with every project.
+Our design goal is to combine energy-efficiency and an optimal environment guarantee on every project.

 To read more about optimal healing environments download ASHRAE's latest position document on "Airborne Infectious Diseases" here.